letuankiet146/java-voyager_notes/README.md

 ---

 <p align="center"> This project was created for me to learn.
-Java has many versions, but I can not remember the differences between them.
+Java has many versions (LTS), but I can not remember the differences between them.
 I want to create something that can keep notes.
 It is easy to recall if needed.
     <br>
 </p>